Application Deadline Extended to March 10th.

 All students take an Italian Language Course at the appropriate level.

 As part of your language class, students discover the beautiful city of Florence.
 This excursion includes transportation, and overnight accommodations.
-In addition, a one-day trip to the massive archaeological excavation at Pompei is included.
-Language classes meet Monday through Friday from 2:30-5:30pm.
+In addition, a one-day trip to the massive archaeological excavation at Pompeii with a visit to Naples is included.
+Language classes meet Monday through Friday from 2:30-5:30pm

 - 01:560:101, 102, Elementary Italian (4 credits)